aditya2k5/women_corelation_dataset/README.md

 # Analyzing Child Marriage in India Through
-  prediction of percentage of women who are getting married before age of 18 years in india when main input is given as percentage of Women's litracy rate Using Machine Learning
+  prediction of percentage of women who are getting married before age of 18 years in india when main input is given as percentage of Women's litracy rate Using Machine Learning.
 # Why This Project
  Literacy among women and child marriage are still very vital issues that hinder India’s social, economic, and health growth.
 However,